 - Add salt and turmeric.

-- Close the pressure cooker and let the mixture cook for 30 mins to 45 mins or for 7-8 whistles to make a soft and smooth soup.
+- Close the pressure cooker and let the mixture cook for about 20 mins or for 7-8 whistles to make a soft and smooth soup.

 - Heat a pan.
 Add Ghee.
-Once the oil is a little hot, add the Asafetida, mustard seeds, and cumin seeds.
+Once ghee is a little hot, add the Asafetida, mustard seeds, and cumin seeds.

 - Let the seeds splutter and then add onions, garlic, and ginger till they turn golden brown.